xobs/xoblogs/_posts/sdcard/2012-08-12-trying-device-tree.md

 list of all devices on the system, along with their addresses and compatible drivers.
 Device Tree is a similar mechanism for ARM, wherein a binary structure describing hardware components is passed to the kernel at boot, either as part of the Atags or at the end of the kernel image.
+It should make bringing up a board very easy, so let's give it a try.

 Getting started with device tree
 --------------------------------